This article will be updated as new information comes up.

 Is TREY’s office staff working?

 Yes.
 TREY’s staff and board members are working normally and available.
 TREY’s staff and board members, excluding the office secretaries, are working mainly from home until the end of July 2021.
+TREY’s Board is on holiday on 19.6.-1.8.
+TREY’s personnel are on holiday mostly in the month of July.
 You can find the contact information here.

 Where can I find more information on the University’s guidelines about the coronavirus?